 QAMCO Board of Directors is strongly committed to maintaining full compliance with all applicable regulations, including QFMA requirements for listed companies.
-The Board makes every effort to ensure that a governance structure based on best practices, standards and regulatory governance requirements is developed and implemented.
+The Board makes every effort to ensure that a governance structure based on best practices, standards and regulatory governance requirements is developed and implemented, in line with the uniqueness of its establishment.

-Areas of non-compliance with particular provisions of QFMA Code, including the reasons for any such non-compliance, were highlighted in this report.
+Areas of non-compliance with particular provisions of QFMA Code, including the reasons for any such non-compliance, were highlighted in this report, These reasons are attributed to the unique nature of the company's establishment.
 The Company makes every effort to be in compliance with the provisions of the applicable QFMA law and relevant legislations, including the Code.